CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 2. Return a `document_id`.
 3. Load the image back from the same document.
 4. Show the verified image in the workflow.
+5. Show the saved image in the collection browser.

+Use `zmongo_browse_image_mask_collection.json` next to confirm that image and mask fields can coexist in the same stored document.

 ---